 Full screen mode: Click on the full screen mode icon at the bottom right corner of Tableau dashboards to view information in full screen.

-Take a look at how the Hub has engaged with undergraduate students across the three distinct business units with a focus on events, appointments and drop-ins.
+Take a look at how the Hub has engaged with undergraduate students across the three distinct business units with a focus on appointments, drop-ins and events.

 In 2020, the Hub picked up two honours at the TalentEgg National Recruitment Excellence Awards, in recognition of their innovation and boundary-pushing programs and services.
 One of the honours went to Career Consultant Ibiyemi Balogun, who received the Career Coach/Educator of the Year (Individual) Award.

-Ted Rogers Careers offers career development opportunities tailored to each student’s individual needs and access to Career Coordinators for all Ted Rogers School of Management's program areas.
+Ted Rogers Careers offers career development opportunities tailored to each student’s individual needs and access to Career Consultant for all Ted Rogers School of Management's program areas.

 See how the unit engaged students on one-on-one appointments with experienced career coordinators, career workshops, employer events and preparatory programs to help students succeed in today’s workforce.